atksh/python_prtree/README.md

 ## Note

-1d-array batch query will be implicitly treated as batch with size = 1.
+The 1d-array batch query will be implicitly treated as a batch with size = 1.
 If you want 1d result, please use `query` method.
 ```python
 result = prtree.query(q[0])